pnochisaki/young-inglewood/_content/pages/taste.md

       into our winemaking process and a close up look at our organically farmed vines near the winery.
 The tour lands at our tasting salon for a seated private tasting surrounded by favorite pieces from Jim & Jacky Young’s art collection.
-Here you can relax and enjoy tasting a selection of our delicious wines.
+Here, you can relax and enjoy tasting a selection of our delicious wines.
     question: What can I expect during my winery tasting?
   - answer: We host tasting onsite at our winery in Saint Helena, Napa Valley.
 Our